 Eilean Donan Castle

 As we begin our journey back to Inverness, we’ll pass Eilean Donan Castle.
 Located next to the Isle of Skye, this is probably the most epic castle you will ever see!
-Located on an island at the meeting of three lochs, it was used to defend the Scots against Viking invaders.
+Situated on an island at the meeting of three lochs, it was used to defend the Scots against Viking invaders.

 Glen Shiel & Inverness

 As we make our way back to our overnight stop of Inverness, we’ll drive through the spectacular Glen Shiel landscape.
-Soak up the amazing views and wild landscape as we pass by Loch Ness one again, before returning to your accommodation in the evening.
+Soak up the amazing views and wild scenery as we pass by Loch Ness one again, before returning to your accommodation in the evening.

 The ruins of St Andrews Cathedral